 - Represented a U.S. company against a Brazilian international conglomerate in an ICC arbitration over services provided on an energy project in the Dominican Republic.
-The seat of arbitration was Florida, the applicable law was Dominican Republic law, and the amount in controversy was approximately $700,000.
+The seat of arbitration was Florida, the applicable law was Dominican Republic law.
 Initiated ancillary proceedings in support of arbitration in the state courts of Miami, Florida, and successfully obtained a pre-judgment writ of garnishment over an affiliate of the respondent.
 Ultimately achieved a settlement for payment of the full sum owed in less than 60 days.

 - Represented a U.S. manufacturer of oil re-refining technology as defendant in connection with an international dispute under ICC Arbitration Rules.
 The seat of arbitration was Miami, Florida, the applicable law was the CISG, UNIDROIT, and U.S. law.
 Succeeded in reducing defendant client’s liability from over $20 million to $1.5 million, which was a victory for the defendant.

 - Represented defendant Argentinian and Canadian energy company in an ICDR arbitration against a US provider of turbine enhancement technology.
-The dispute involved approximately $1.5 million USD.
-The applicable law was CISG and Florida law.
+The applicable law was the CISG and Florida law.

 - Represented a U.S. importer against a Uruguayan exporter of citrus in arbitration under the Fruit & Vegetable Dispute Resolution Corporation (DRC) Rules.
-The applicable law was PACA, and the sum in contention was approximately $1.5 million USD.
+The applicable law was PACA.
 Achieved early settlement and preserved the business relationship.

 - Represented two of the largest Spanish producers of clementines as plaintiffs against a high-profile American distributor in a dispute in Federal court under PACA; achieved a favorable settlement early in the case, including a contract for continuing work the following year between the defendant and one of the plaintiffs.

 - Represented defendant U.S. importer against Paraguayan supplier in an ICDR arbitration.
-Applicable law was the CISG, and the amount in contention was over $1 million USD.
+Applicable law was the CISG.
 Achieved favorable early settlement.

 - Represented a cargo airline defendant in a case under the Montreal Convention.
 Obtained an early favorable settlement.